repairvision/repairvision.github.io/_pages/gettingstarted/index.md

 ### Quick Introduction

 In this Section, we illustrate the essential steps to install and work with ReVision.
-First, we point out the tips of its installation.
-Second, we continue with a running example and will create a project.
-At the end, testing the running example is depicted.
+First, we show the [installation](installation) of ReVision.
+Second, we [setting up a running example](setting up-the-example-project).
+At the end, we show how to find and repair inconsistencies in the running example by [using ReVision](repairing-inconsistencies-with-revision).

 {% capture folderpath %}
 {{ site.url }}/{{ page.path | remove: page.name }}